Queen of Rhodesia

-Queen of Rhodesia was the title asserted for Elizabeth II as Rhodesia's constitutional head of state following the country's Unilateral Declaration of Independence from the United Kingdom.
-However, the position only existed under the Rhodesian constitution of 1965 and remained unrecognised elsewhere in the world.
-The British government, along with the United Nations and almost all governments, regarded the declaration of independence as an illegal act and nowhere else was the existence of the British monarch having separate status in Rhodesia accepted.
-With Rhodesia becoming a republic in 1970, the status or existence of the office ceased to be contestable.
+Queen of Rhodesia was the title asserted for Elizabeth II as Rhodesia's constitutional monarch following the country's Unilateral Declaration of Independence (UDI) from the United Kingdom.
+The Ian Smith government initially maintained allegiance to Elizabeth, regarding itself as Her Majesty's Government in Rhodesia.
+Under the amended Rhodesian constitution of 1965, it attempted to retain Elizabeth as Queen, and all oaths were still taken to her.
+However, the British government, along with the United Nations and almost all world governments, regarded the declaration of independence as an illegal act.
+Elizabeth refused to recognise the title, and it remained unrecognised elsewhere in the world.
+The Rhodesian government declared the country a republic in 1970, abolishing the position of monarch.

 History

-Southern Rhodesia had been a crown colony with responsible government since 1923 and the transfer from rule under the British South Africa Company.
+Southern Rhodesia had been granted responsible government in 1923, after the transfer from rule under the British South Africa Company.
 The monarch of the United Kingdom was automatically recognised as monarch in the colonies.
-Following the UK refusing to grant Southern Rhodesia independence under minority rule, on 11 November 1965, they unilaterally declared independence and declared Elizabeth II as the queen of Rhodesia.
-The independence declaration clarified that they were only breaking from the British government and affirmed loyalty to Elizabeth, viewing her as the separate Rhodesian monarch as part of a "loyal rebellion".
-All Rhodesian oaths continued to be taken to her and the declaration of independence ended with "God Save The Queen".
+Following the UK refusing to grant Southern Rhodesia independence under minority rule, on 11 November 1965, the Rhodesian Front government of Prime Minister Ian Smith unilaterally declared independence.
+However, Smith's government reasserted "unswerving loyalty and devotion" to Elizabeth II.
+To that end, the new Rhodesian constitution included as an annex to UDI retained the monarchy and recognised Elizabeth as queen of Rhodesia.
+Smith and his ministers maintained they were only breaking from the British government, not the Queen.
+They saw the retention of the monarchy as part of a "loyal rebellion".
+The declaration of independence ended with "God Save The Queen", and all Rhodesian oaths were still taken to "Her Majesty the Queen Elizabeth, Queen of Rhodesia, her heirs and successors".

+In response, the British governor of Southern Rhodesia, Sir Humphrey Gibbs, dismissed the Smith government from office, declaring UDI to be an act of treason.
+However, Smith and his ministers claimed that under the new constitution, Gibbs "no longer (had) any executive powers in Rhodesia," and his reserve power to sack them no longer existed.